to hold

 Transitive: to hold a weapon or tool on sb/sth

-The soldier held a rifle on the enemy.
+The bank robber held a pistol on the cashier.

 1.2